NomicFoundation/ethereum-hackathon-setup-checker/README.md

 This guide requires some manual installations.
 Please follow them.

+1. If you don't have `git` installed, please [download and install it](https://git-scm.com/download/win).
-1. Install Node.js 10.x by going to [its download page](https://nodejs.org/dist/latest-v10.x), downloading `node-v10.XX.XX-x64.msi`, and running it.
+2. Install Node.js 10.x by going to [its download page](https://nodejs.org/dist/latest-v10.x), downloading `node-v10.XX.XX-x64.msi`, and running it.
-2. [Open your terminal as Administrator](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) and run the following command: `npm install --global --production windows-build-tools`.
+3. [Open your terminal as Administrator](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) and run the following command: `npm install --global --production windows-build-tools`.
 It will take several minutes and may download a few GB of data.

 ## Upgrading your version of Node.js

+If your version of Node.js is too old, this project will let you know during its installation.
+If this happens, follow these instructions.

 ### Linux